About choosing a restaurant in Val Thorens

 Italian & Pizza Restaurants

-A good option for families is Face West as they serve food all day/evening.
-They have a varied menu with a snack option along with a full menu including amazing pizzas along with steaks, fish and pasta.
+Face West has a varied menu with a snack option along with a full menu including amazing pizzas along with steaks, fish and pasta.
 Just remind yourself that the menu is priced for the mountains so pizzas are around 15 euros, but worth it!

 Just across the road/piste is ‘La Maison’ which changed hands a few years ago and came back as a big glam white Restaurant.
 They have a similar menu to Face West in terms of variety but you might find it slightly more pricey.
 The restaurant is really centrally located for the evening at the end of the shopping gallery and swimming pool and they also have a huge terrace for sunny afternoons.

 Further down the Belleville valley in Reberty above Les Menuires, the Ours Blanc offers superb home-made pizzas on its sun-blistering terrace.